 Step 5: Give Papers Back to the Rich Humans (Forever)

 The treaty passes, redirecting $27.2B in papers annually.
 Rich humans get 272% returns on what they gave you, forever.
+Politicians get career advancement from voting yes (the same fund pays for both).
 This is a good deal because forever is a long time.
 Unless you die from preventable diseases.
 Which you’re fixing, so it works out.

 Why Your Leaders Pretend Not to Understand